Skip to Content

 Next, look at some beautiful yellow flowers you may want in your garden or landscape.

-11. Yellow gladiolus
+Yellow Flowers- 11.
+Yellow gladiolus (Gladiolus)

 Stunning yellow-orange gladiolus: one of my favorite flowers!
 Here’s a guide to growing gladiolus.

-12. Yellow lilies
+12. Yellow lilies (Lilium)

-13. Buttercups
+13. Buttercups (Ranunculus)

 Pretty buttercups: they come into my yard on their own.
 So bright and cheery!
+They can be a great ground cover instead of grass or between other plants/flowers.
+Keep in mind, these are poisonous to animals and humans!

-14. Pansies
+14. Pansies (Viola x wittrockiana)

 Coming in so many colors, pansies are easy to grow and very enjoyable.
 These yellow pansies are like little bright eyes greeting you from the flower beds.

-15. Daffodils
+15. Daffodils (Narcissus)

 Gorgeous daffodils announce spring is here.
 These are known for their classic yellow color and unique shape.
 Once you see daffodils, you will always be able to recognize them.

-16. Bleeding heart
+Pink Flowers- 16.
+Bleeding heart (Dicentra)

-bright pink bleeding heart flowers
+pink bleeding heart flowers.

-17. Pink roses
+17. Pink Roses

-beautiful pink roses
+beautiful pink roses with lots of buds.

 Roses are an excellent romantic addition to the garden.
 Pink roses are gorgeous, and most smell delicious!
 Add roses to your front yard.
 They can be a variety of shades of pink, from light pink with shades of white to deep pink that looks almost violet.
 Sometimes you can even get different shades of pink in the same rose.